soundscool11/cop4600-project2/README.md

 ## COP4600 Operating Systems Project 2 ##

-The project requirements are described in p2-memsim.pdf.
-Use memory traces that are stored in two files:

-bzip.trace.zip and sixpack.trace.zip.
-You are to implement a page replacement algorithm presented in this paper.

 Files necessary to compile the program:
-- memsim.c : main interface of the simulator, it takes user input in two forms
+- main.cpp : main interface of the simulator, it takes user input in two forms
-- fifo.c: file that implements first-in first-out replacement policy
+- FIFOCache.cpp : file that implements first-in first-out replacement policy
-- lru.c: file that implements least recently used policy
+- LRUCache.cpp : file that implements least recently used policy
-- vms.c: file that implements segmented-fifo polciy
+- SegmentedFIFOCache.cpp : file that implements segmented-fifo polciy
-- dataStructures.c: file that initializes the data structures necessary to run the program such as the page table

-In addition to that the folder must also include policies.h, and dataStructures.h.
-The first one declares the policies previously mentioned to be used by the simulator, and the second one makes the dataStructures accessible to all the policies.
-Also, make sure to include any trace file to be tested in the same directory as well.

 To compile the program:
 1. You can use command "make" and it will compile all the files for you which creates memsim executable.
-2. alternatively, you can also try "gcc -o memsim memsim.c fifo.c lru.c vms.c dataStructures.c", to compile the
+2. alternatively, you can also try "g++ -std=c++11 *.cpp -o memsim", to compile the program.
-program.

 To run the program:
 The program can be run with two types of input format
 1. For fifo and lru use the following format:
 ./memsim tracefile nFrames policy quiet/debug